adobe/places-monitor-ios/README.md

 #### Command line integration

-From command line you can build the project by running the following command:
+From the command line you can build the project by running the following the command:

 ~~~~
 make build
 ~~~~

-You can also run the unit test suite from command line:
+You can also run the unit test suite from the command line:

 ~~~~
 make test